Devon Rex vs Sphynx: Differences and Characteristics

 Sphynx

 The lack of hair doesn’t mean less need for grooming.
 Since there isn’t enough fur to absorb the natural oil, the Sphynx’s skin must be groomed regularly.
 To prevent oil build-up, give him a wash weekly.
-Don’t forget to reach the in-betweens of his skin folds to ensure that he’s 100% clean.
+Don’t forget to reach the in-betweens of his skin folds to ensure he’s 100% clean.

 Health Problems